Ashbourne, Derbyshire

-Ashbourne is a market town in the Derbyshire Dales district in Derbyshire, England, 14 mi west of Derby.
-Its population was measured at 8,377 in the 2011 census and was estimated to have grown to 9,163 by 2019.
+Ashbourne is a market town in the Derbyshire Dales district in Derbyshire, England, 14 mi north-west of Derby.
+Its population was 8,967 in the 2021 census.
 It has many historical buildings and independent shops.
-The town offers a historic annual Shrovetide football match.
+The town hosts the historic annual Shrovetide football match.
 Its position near the southern edge of the Peak District makes it the closest town to Dovedale, to which Ashbourne is sometimes referred to as the gateway.

 History

 The town's name derives from the Old English æsc-burna meaning "stream with ash trees".

 Ashbourne was granted a market charter in 1257.
 In medieval times it was a frequent rest stop for pilgrims walking "St Non's Way" to the shrine of Saint Fremund at Dunstable in Bedfordshire.

 The forces of Charles Edward Stuart passed through Ashbourne during the Jacobite rising of 1745.

 The population was 2,158 inhabitants by the time of the 1841 census.
 The chief products of the town in the 1840s were cheese and malt.